 We recommend that you send your return via registered post or an insured courier.
 Hines of Oxford cannot accept liability for lost returns.

-If you prefer us to arrange collection of your returns we will deduct the cost of carriage off your refund.
+If you prefer us to arrange collection of your returns please contact us for a collection quote - we will deduct the cost of carriage off your refund.

 How to hang a tapestry